earthly/website/blog/_posts/2023-06-19-python-microservices-rabbitmq-docker.md

     Learn how to convert a monolith recipe API into microservices using Django and Flask.
 This article covers the usage of RabbitMQ for communication between microservices and provides a step-by-step guide on Dockerizing the microservices.
 last_modified_at: 2023-07-19
 ---
-**This article discusses how to implement microservices with Django and Flask.
-Earthly streamlines the build processes for Docker-managed microservices.
-[Learn more about Earthly](/).**
+**This article explores the integration of microservices with Django.
+Earthly enhances the Docker Compose build process for containerized applications.
+[Check it out](/).**

 Microservices are a software architectural style where an application is composed of small, independently deployable services.
 Each microservice has a single, narrowly defined responsibility and communicates with other microservices through APIs.